 You opened just in time for Comet Halley?

 In fact, this was a good and bad time to be a competent telescope retailer.
-Whatever "competition" we might have had such as the mall stores - including some big science chain that later went out of business, seemed to filter out the 'chaff' so to speak.
-Generally only the more dedicated amateur, or more informed shopper would look further or make the thirty minute pilgrimage or more to visit the Laurel store.
-While the impulse buyers tended to buy elsewhere.
+Whatever competition we might have had such as the mall stores, including some big science chains that later went out of business, seemed to filter out the more impulsive buyers.
+Generally only the more dedicated amateur or more informed shopper would look further or make the thirty minute pilgrimage (or longer) to visit the Laurel store.

 Our staff available to run the shop was limited as we were also involved with doing Government work, including setting up the Schmidt cameras systems and helping NASA personnel with the International Halley Watch.
 This also continues with a task due soon for the U.S. Naval Observatory.